In the Eye of MLLM: Benchmarking Egocentric Video Intent Understanding with Gaze-Guided Prompting: More experiments results

-\textbf{Why we report MSE for prompt-based gaze estiamtion.} Most egocentric gaze-estimation\cite{lai2022eye}\cite{huang2018predicting} output a \emph{heat-map} and therefore adopt hit/miss metrics such as F1 or AUC within a fixed angular tolerance.
+Most egocentric gaze-estimation\cite{lai2022eye}\cite{huang2018predicting} output a \emph{heat-map} and therefore adopt hit/miss metrics such as F1 or AUC within a fixed angular tolerance.
 In contrast, our prompt returns an explicit \((x,y)\) coordinate, not a density map.
 For a single point prediction the most natural error measure is the Euclidean distance to the ground-truth fixation, which—after normalising image size—reduces to a mean-squared error (MSE).
 Using MSE avoids choosing an arbitrary threshold, is scale-independent, and directly reflects how far the predicted fixation deviates from the true one; hence we employ it in Table~\ref{tab:prompt gaze est}.